-The purpose of the department and campus-wide curriculum committees is to scrutinize course change and new course applications to make sure that the quality of UAF education is not lowered as a result of the proposed change.
+The purpose of the department and campus-wide curriculum committees is to scrutinize course designator applications to make sure that the quality of UAF education is not lowered as a result of the proposed change.
 Please address this in your response.
 This section needs to be self-explanatory.
-If you ask for a change in # of credits, explain why; are you increasing the amount of material covered in the class?
-If you drop a prerequisite, is it because the material is covered elsewhere?
-If course is changing to stacked (400/600), explain higher level of effort and performance required on part of students earning graduate credit.
 Use as much space as needed to fully justify the proposed change and explain what has been done to ensure that the quality of the course is not compromised as a result.

-A course in power electronics design is needed to supplement the electrical engineering undergraduate senior design elective requirements for the power and controls option and student interest in emerging technology associated with power electronic devices and their use in modern electric power systems.
-Although the lecture portion of this course is similar to the current EE 408/608: Power Electronics course, the course change adds a SENIOR DESIGN ELECTIVE component through the addition of a laboratory and senior design project which SATISFIES the UNDERGRADUATE SENIOR DESIGN REQUIREMENT and the W/O intensive course requirement for EE undergraduates in the power and controls option.
+A course in power electronics design is needed to supplement the electrical engineering undergraduate senior design elective requirements for the power and controls option.
+The lecture portion of this course is similar to the current EE 408/608: Power Electronics course.
+The proposed course change adds a SENIOR DESIGN ELECTIVE component through the addition of a laboratory and senior design project which SATISFIES the ORAL INTENSIVE COURSE REQUIREMENT through 3 oral project presentations (2-15 minute: proposal and midterm progress and 1-20 minute: final with 5 minute Q&A) that comprise 15% of the final course grade.